7th Carabinieri Regiment "Trentino Alto-Adige": 1920-1943

 The earliest establishment of the 7th Carabinieri Regiment "Trentino Alto-Adige" dates back to early 1920s when, during the general reorganization of the Carabinieri, several Mobile Battalions were established.
 The Legion of Rome established in 1920 the "Battaglione Mobile Carabinieri Roma 2" with riot control duties.
 In 1923 the Battalion was renamed as 7th Carabinieri Mobile Battalion.
 The Battalion survived the following disestablishments and reorganizations of the mobile component of the Carabinieri, despite repeated name changes.

-In 1940 the Battalion was sent in Albania as fighting unit in the Balkan Campaign, and in 1941 it was moved to Cephalonia as part of Aqui Division.
-During the massacre of the Acqui Division, 3 Officers and 20 Carabinieri were executed.
-For the Massacre, 1 Gold Medal for Military Valour, 5 Silver Medals for Military Valour and 2 Bronze Medals for Military Valour were awarded.
+In 1940 the Battalion was sent into Albania as a fighting unit in the Balkan Campaign, and in 1941 it was moved to Cephalonia as part of Aqui Division.
+During the massacre of the Acqui Division, three officers and 20 Carabinieri were executed.
+For the massacre, one gold medal for military valour, five silver medals for military valour and two bronze medals for military valour were awarded.

 Following the Armistice of Cassibile, the Battalion was officially disestablished on 24 September 1943.

-1945-Present
+1945-present

 In 1945 the 7th Carabinieri Mobile Battalion was reestablished with internal defence duties, garrisoned in Rome.

 In 1963, with the 1960s Army and Carabinieri reorganization, the XI Carabinieri Mechanized Brigade was established directly under the General Command, in order to cope with the internal territorial defence needs.
 The newly formed Mechanized Brigade exercised its operational and training authority on: